ziadoz/awesome-php/awesome-php.md

 * [Phly Mustache](https://github.com/weierophinney/phly_mustache) - Another PHP implementation of the Mustache template language.
 * [MtHaml](https://github.com/arnaud-lb/MtHaml) - A PHP implementation of the HAML template language.
 * [Lex](https://github.com/pyrocms/lex) - A lightweight template parser.
+* [Sculpin](http://symfony.com/projects/sculpin) - A library that converts Markdown and Twig into static HTML.

 ## HTTP
 *Libraries for working with HTTP and scraping websites.*